Harran: Harran under the caliphates

+Harran also had a significant Shi'i population, and was a center of Nusayri dawah (missionary) belonging to the ghulat current of Twelver Shi'ism, where Al-Khasibi established the first cells outside of Baghdad some time before 945.
+Around 962, however, Hamdanid prince Sayf al-Dawla removed the entire Shi'i population of the city to repopulate Aleppo after a Byzantine attack left the city devastated.
+The rural population around Harran, however, continued to subscribe to some form of Shi'ism, and mounted a series of uprisings as Hamdanid authority began to wane, particularly in the winter of 1032–1033.

 Late Middle Ages

 The power of the Abbasid Caliphate and its vassals in the region around Harran (the Hamdanid dynasty) declined at the end of the 10th century.
-A new local Arab dynasty emerged during this time, the Numayrid dynasty, who ruled a small realm with Harran as its capital from 990 to 1081.
-The toleration of paganism at Harran was at last revoked for the final time under the Numayrids in the 11th century and the last moon temples were closed and destroyed.
-The precise date when this happened and the events surrounding it are unknown, perhaps coinciding with the city falling under the control of the Fatimid Caliphate in 1038 through the submission of the Numayrid ruler Shabīb ibn Waththāb in 1038, or with a failed rebellion in 1083.
+A new local Arab Shi'i dynasty emerged during this time, the Numayrid dynasty, who ruled a small realm with Harran as its capital from 990 to 1081.
+The toleration of paganism at Harran was at last revoked for the final time in the 11th century and the last moon temples were closed and destroyed.
+The precise date when this happened and the events surrounding it are unknown, perhaps coinciding with the city falling under the control of the Fatimid Caliphate in 1038 through the submission of the Numayrid ruler Shabīb ibn Waththāb, or more likely with a failed anti-Uqaylid rebellion in 1083.
+Izz al-Din ibn Shaddad reported that a Sabian temple was destroyed by the Uqaylid dynasty governor Yahya ibn as-Shatir, who conquered Harran in 1081.
 In 1059, the Harran Castle, presumably constructed in Byzantine times, was rebuilt and strengthened by the Numayrid ruler Manīʿ ibn Shabīb.
 By the 1180s, Harran was fully devoted to Islam with little to no traces of its former moon cult.

 In the late 11th and early 12th century, political control in northern Mesopotamia and Syria was fragmented.
 Harran was an important city to the various local Muslim rulers as a counterweight to the nearby crusader states.
 Numayrid control of Harran came to an end in 1081 when the city was captured by the Uqaylid dynasty.
 It was then under the control of various Turkish princes; first Jikirmish of Mosul (1102–1106), then the Artuqids of Mardin (1106–1127) and then the Zengid dynasty, which captured Harran under Imad al-Din Zengi in 1127.